covcom/205CDE/01 C9 IDE/README.md

     </Directory>
     ```

-    > The official documentation on configuring Apache on Ubuntu is [here](https://help.ubuntu.com/lts/serverguide/httpd.html)

-Finally, there're quite a few LAMPP or WAMP packages available, some are listed here on [wiki](https://en.wikipedia.org/wiki/List_of_Apache%E2%80%93MySQL%E2%80%93PHP_packages).
+> There're quite a few LAMPP or WAMP packages available, some are listed here on [wiki](https://en.wikipedia.org/wiki/List_of_Apache%E2%80%93MySQL%E2%80%93PHP_packages).
 Among these my favorites are [XAMPP](https://www.apachefriends.org/index.html) on Windows and [MAMP](https://www.mamp.info/en/) on Mac.